Dr. Yiming "Joey" Zhou, Violin

 Dr. Yiming "Joey" Zhou is a violinist (permanent position) at the Topeka Symphony Orchestra in Kansas.
 Before moving to Kansas, Dr. Zhou played in the first violin section (permanent position) of the Springfield Symphony Orchestra in Missouri while leading the William T. White String Quartet as well as the violin section of the symphony orchestra of Missouri State University, where he earned his Master of Music degree.

-Throughout his career, Dr. Zhou has played with a wide variety of distinguished American orchestras, including the Kansas City Symphony, San Antonio Symphony, Boise Philharmonic, Wichita Symphony, Aspen Festival Orchestra, Saint Joseph Symphony, Springfield Symphony, Topeka Symphony, and more in the past.
+Throughout his career, Dr. Zhou has played with a wide variety of distinguished American orchestras, including the Kansas City Symphony, San Antonio Symphony, Boise Philharmonic, Wichita Symphony, Aspen Festival Orchestra, American Festival Chorus and Orchestra, Joseph Symphony, Springfield Symphony, Topeka Symphony, and more in the past.

 Dr. Zhou also has had the privilege of collaborating with world-renowned musicians such as Gil Shaham, Augustin Hadelich, David Kim, Alexander Markov, Simone Porter, Tessa Lark, Juan-Miguel Hernandez, Blake Pouliot, Roger Frisch, Ricardo Morales, Mary Elizabeth Bowden, Bryan Cheng, Sterling Elliott, Alexander Hersh, Inon Barnatan, Spencer Myer, Gabriela Martinez, and others.
 Dr. Zhou has also given many solo recitals and chamber music concerts with his colleagues.
 Meanwhile, as a principal orchestral violinist, Dr. Zhou has worked with influential and internationally recognized maestri, among them: Michael Stern, Jack Everly, John Storgårds, Ludovic Morlot, Carolyn Watson, David Neely, Kyle Wiley Pickett, Jung-Ho Pak, Christopher Kelts, and others.